-I propose adding last and clast to all containers (except forward\list), and to basic\string (mostly for symmetry and to avoid surprises).
+I propose adding last and clast to all containers except forward\list and the unordered containers, and to basic\string (mostly for symmetry and to avoid surprises).
 I do not find reverse iterators useful in very many situations, so I have not found a use for rlast, but rlast and crlast are included for consistency.